quantsingularity/QuantumVest/docs/README.md

 2. Ensure technical accuracy and clarity
 3. Include examples and use cases where appropriate
 4. Update the table of contents and cross-references as needed

-## Additional Resources

-For more information about specific components of the QuantumVest platform, refer to the README files in the respective code directories and the external references cited throughout the documentation.